For general information relating to Fernhill, please click on the following link - https://www.dlrcoco.ie/en/parks-outdoors/fernhill-park-and-gardens

 A Sustainable Development Strategy has been developed with a focus on community participation, water minimisation, water conservation, energy efficiency and renewable energy supply, natural play, ecology and biodiversity, flood attenuation, use of the natural resources and the general ‘light touch’ approach to the development of the site.
 This report will be published in due course.

-Fernhill is now open to pedestrians 7 days a week from 9am – 3pm.
+Fernhill is now open to pedestrians 7 days a week from 9am – 6pm during the months of May and June and 9am – 9pm during July and August.
 Access is through the pedestrian entrance at the Belarmine Roundabout.
 There is no car parking available.